CloudwickShared/AWSsessions/README.md

 ## Access Keys

-Log in here: https://console.aws.amazon.com/iam/home?region=eu-west-1#security_credential
+*note: Skip this step if you already have access keys set up* Log in here: https://console.aws.amazon.com/iam/home?region=eu-west-1#security_credential

 and create and save a new access key.
 You only get one chance to save it, but it's not a huge tragedy if you lose it: you just have to create another one.
 You will need it at the end of the process.